Mythbusters: Common Misconceptions Regarding Assessment

 Myth: Can’t you just tell us what we need to do? – The foundation of assessment is based on inquiry into how well we are cultivating students’ learning and development.
 Only you and your colleagues can determine what your program and its degrees aims to accomplish, what your students should be able to do, and how best your students are able to demonstrate their capacities through the process of earning their degrees.

 In their recent course, confident Chris earned a C+ while Studious Selena earned a D+.
 Based on the weights assigned to course components, the two students clearly earned the grades they received.
 However, did Chris necessarily demonstrate more learning than Selena?
 What if the evidence demonstrated that Chris simply paid much more attention to details in homework assignments?
-And what if Selena showed superior performance on exams that directly measured achievement of the CLOs?
-In this scenario, one could argue that Selena demonstrated a greater achievement of the CLOs than Chris, but simple inspection of the course grades could readily mask this reality.
+And what if Selena showed superior performance on exams that directly measured achievement of the SLOs?
+In this scenario, one could argue that Selena demonstrated a greater achievement of the SLOs than Chris, but simple inspection of the course grades could readily mask this reality.

-Fortunately, various strategies exist wherein an instructor can develop and integrate scoring rubrics within assignments that simultaneously clarify instructor expectations, provide meaningful assessment findings, inform necessary grade determinations aligned with specific CLOs, and provide insights into how to improve student learning.
+Fortunately, various strategies exist wherein an instructor can develop and integrate scoring rubrics within assignments that simultaneously clarify instructor expectations, provide meaningful assessment findings, inform necessary grade determinations aligned with specific SLOs, and provide insights into how to improve student learning.

 Myth: Course Assessment is the same as Degree Assessment – Degree assessment efforts often transcend individual course assessment, although the two are clearly related as degrees remain largely defined by course requirements.
-In other words, Course Learning Outcomes (CLOs) identify abilities that students are expected to achieve within a given course, while Degree Learning Outcomes (DLOs) identify abilities students are expected to achieve through the broader degree experience.
+In other words, Student Learning Outcomes (SLOs) identify abilities that students are expected to achieve within a given course, while Degree Learning Outcomes (DLOs) identify abilities students are expected to achieve through the broader degree experience.
 Thus, a single course is not expected to build the capacity to achieve all DLOs – if this were possible, the integrity, value, and need for the broader degree would be highly questionable!
-However, the developing capacity to eventually achieve a given DLO can certainly be assessed through CLOs and their related student course.
+However, the developing capacity to eventually achieve a given DLO can certainly be assessed through SLOs and their related student course.

 Myth: How can you ask us to assess all assignments for all students in all courses every semester?
 This is ridiculous! – Yes, that is ridiculous, and is not what is being asked.
 Assessment at both the course and degree level involves a blend of intentional planning, effort, and action over time to progressively improve student learning and demonstrate degree integrity.
 Thus, program faculty are encouraged to collectively discuss where they are, establish where they need to go, and work together to move in that direction in a sustainable and mindful manner.
 In Mary Senter’s (2001) view, “The critical thing about assessment is the conversation among faculty it invokes.
 The data may be the spur to the conversation, but the conversation [and the action that results] is the critical thing.”